YovanniePerezTapia/FireSafetyTips/index.md

 Home Safety   | Work Safety
 ------------- | -------------
-               kjnrgkjenrkg
 Install smoke alarms on every level of your home, inside bedrooms and outside sleeping rooms Test smoke alarms every month.
 If they are not working, change the batteries Have a fire escape plan and practice the plan twice a year If a fire occurs in your home, get out, stay out, and call for help.
-Never go back inside for anything or anyone.| Content Cell
+Never go back inside for anything or anyone.| Content Cell kjkhk jhjhh